oligogenic/oligopipe-docs/docs/faq.md

 ## Specific to prediction with VarCoPP
 **Is there a limit on the number of variants I can analyse?**

-In general, we **highly recommend** the use of variants from up to **300 genes**, as well as the application of the [variant filtering procedure](preprocess.md#1-variant-filtering) that is provided with `oligopipe`, in order to limit the amount non-relevant combinations that will be tested.
+In general, we **highly recommend** the use of variants from up to **300 genes**, as well as the application of the [variant filtering procedure](preprocess.md#1-variant-filtering) that is provided with `oligopipe`, in order to limit the amount of non-relevant combinations that will be tested.

 ***
 ## Specific to prioritization with HOP